 - 1. A Supporting Individual does not have to maintain contact with the performance surface provided the height of the skill does not exceed shoulder level. - 2.
 At least one Supporting Individual must maintain contact with the Executing Individual(s) throughout the entire skill above shoulder-level.
 Exception: When an Executing Individual is supported by a single Supporting Individual they may be released at any level provided: - a.
 The Executing Individual does not pass through an inverted position after the release. - b.
 The Executing Individual is either caught or supported to the performance surface by one or more Supporting Individual. - c.
 The Executing Individual is not caught in a prone position. - d.
-Any Supporting Individual must have hands free for the duration of the skill to aid in the support/catch/release as needed - 3.
-Hip over-head rotation of the Executing Individual(s) is allowed provided: - a.
-A Supporting Individual maintains contact until the Executing Individual returns to the performance surface or is returning to the upright position. - 4.
+Any Supporting Individual must have hands free for the duration of the skill to aid in the support/catch/release as needed. - 3.
+Hip over-head rotation of the Executing Individual(s) is allowed provided that contact between the Executing Individual and at least one Supporting Individual is maintained until the Executing Individual returns to the performance surface or is returning to the upright position. - 4.
 Vertical Inversion is allowed provided: - a.
-The Supporting Individual(s) maintains contact until the Executing Individual returns to the performance surface or returns to the upright position. - b.
-When the height of the Executing Individual's shoulders exceeds shoulder level there is at least one additional performer to spot who does not bear the weight of the Executing Individual.
+Contact between the Executing Individual and at least one Supporting Individual(s) is maintained until the Executing Individual returns to the performance surface or returns to the upright position. - b.
+At the point when the height of the Executing Individual's shoulders exceeds shoulder level there is at least one additional athlete to spot who is not concurrently bearing the weight of the Executing Individual.
 (Clarification: When there are 3 supporting individuals an additional spot is not required)